Translate this page into:

 Even though the previous studies were mentioned BA, or stenting with a DES in SVD, at present, DCBs provide an alternative option for these difficult-to-treat lesions with outcomes that are comparable to DES, which is substantiated by the recent meta-analysis by Megaly et al. This is true even in diabetic patients also.

+Through this review article, we attempt to consolidate the recent advances in small vessel coronary angioplasty, highlighting the promising aspect of the technology along-with the limitations, while highlighting the significance of Drug Coated Balloons.
 SVD is increasing proportion in the patient with CAD at present and likely to increase due to increasing incidence of diabetes further.
 Interventions in this of SVD sub group of patients are a great challenge, even with evolving technologies in the stenting as well in pharmacotherapy advancement.
 Even though acute results are optimal with the present day stent technology, long-term results are not encouraging.
 Hence, drug-coated balloons evolved as interesting, important, and tenable technology for this SVD patient, due to effective drug delivery without any medium left over, as well as shorter DAPT.
 Research is ongoing to improve the drug delivery more effectively without compromising the trackability of the balloons like microneedles.

 Declaration of patient consent